jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 ```

 The following two images compares the performance of IQL with random policy for the two tasks.
 The left graph is the IQL policy and the right is a random policy.
-The plots show the average episode reward
+The plots show average episode reward
 for 20 episodes.